Vivek-04022001/documentation/docs/i18n-l10n/translating-text-strings.md

     This provides a string-like class which allows storing the translation domain with translatable text strings.
 -   {term}`PO file`s must usually be manually converted to binary {term}`MO file`s every time the translations are updated.
     See {term}`i18ndude`.
-    It is also possible to set an environment variable to trigger recompilation of MO files.
+    It's also possible to set an environment variable to trigger recompilation of MO files.
     See {ref}`translating-text-strings-i18ndude-label` below for details.

 ```{seealso}